membraneframework/membrane_demo/README.md

 ### How to run

-To start the demo pipeline run the following commands in `iex -S mix`:
+To start the demo pipeline run `mix run --no-halt run_pipeline_demo.exs` or type the following commands into an IEx shell (started by `iex -S mix`):

 ```elixir
 alias Membrane.Demo.MP3.Pipeline